 - Providing research opportunities between faculty members and their students to nurture inquiry-based and evidence based practice

-- Encouraging independent judgment, innovative, competent and confident practitioners
+- Encouraging independent judgment, innovative, competent and confident practitioners.

-The Division of Physical Therapy at Emory is ranked among the top graduate programs in physical therapy in the United States.
 At Emory, physical therapy students benefit from the resources of a university with a national reputation in medicine and movement sciences, while they enjoy personal attention in classes with a maximum size of 65 to 70 students.
 They represent all geographic regions of the United States, and their diverse life experiences and academic excellence are a great asset to the program.
 The greatest strength of the Emory program is the commitment of its faculty to a pioneering problem solving curriculum and the growth of each student.